Günther Franz: Early years

 Franz's father, Gottlob Franz (1855 – 1903), had been the director of a textile factory in Hamburg, but was killed in an industrial accident before Franz's first birthday.
 His widowed mother relocated to Greiz in the Principality of Reuss-Greiz (now Thuringia), where her family operated a successful paper mill.
 Franz completed his elementary and secondary schooling in Greiz, and at the age of twelve he followed in the footsteps of his elder brothers by joining the Wandervogel.
 After the outbreak of the First World War, Franz's eldest brother was killed in France in 1915, aged only 19.
 The experience of having grown up during the Great War meant that Gunther belonged to what in German is called the Kriegsjugendgeneration or "war-youth generation."
-Franz graduated from high school in 1921, after which he went to the University of Marburg to study history and German literature.
+Franz graduated from high school in 1921, after which he went to Marburg University to study history and German literature.
 Two semesters later in 1922, he transferred to the University of Göttingen.
-He spent the winter of 1923-4 at the University of Munich on a guest semester, and it was during this time in Munich that he began his writings on Bismarck, which would eventually become his dissertation.
+He spent the winter of 1923-4 at the Ludwig-Maximilians-Universität München on a guest semester, and it was during this time in Munich that he began his writings on Bismarck, which would eventually become his dissertation.
 In 1925, at the age of 23, Franz received his doctorate from Arnold Oskar Meyer at the University of Göttingen.
 Immediately after his promotion, he seems to have begun an in-depth study of the German Peasants' War, which research led what would become the subject of his habilitation.
 Due to his close connection and association with this specific conflict and period in German history, Franz was affectionately given the nickname Bauern-Franz (Farmers' Franz) by his students and contemporaries.
-In 1927 he went to work at the University of Göttingen as an assistant professor under Mayer, and in 1930, he received his habilitation from Wilhelm Mommsen at the University of Marburg.
+In 1927 he went to work at the University of Göttingen as an assistant professor under Mayer, and in 1930, he received his habilitation from Wilhelm Mommsen at Marburg University.
 In the winter semester of 1934/35, Franz sat in for Wilhelm Schüssler in his chair at the University of Rostock.
 Franz's subsequent career was substantially augmented by the influence of his brother-in-law, the legal historian and SS-Sturmbannführer Karl August Eckhardt, who, from 1934 onward, was a principal advisor to the Reich Ministry of Science, Education and Culture (Reichswissenschaftsministeriums).